-Figure 8-8 illustrates some important DOT requirements for gauge licensees.
-The NRC uses the provisions of 10 CFR 71.5, "Transportation of licensed material," to examine and enforce transportation requirements found in 49 CFR, "Transportation."
-Appendix K of this NUREG lists applicable DOT regulations.
+Discussion: The NRC uses the provisions of 10 CFR 71.5, "Transportation of licensed material," to examine and enforce transportation requirements found in 49 CFR, "Transportation," applicable to portable gauge licensees.
+Appendix J of this NUREG lists applicable DOT regulations.
+See also Section 8.10.6 for guidance on preventing loss or theft of gauges when they are not in use.